 The Transportation Department of the Meherrin River Regional Jail consists of 1 Sergeant, and 6 officers.
-The Transportation Department provides safe and secure transportation of offenders to and from the Brunswick, Dinwiddie, and Mecklenburg County courts, Federal courts, the Virginia Department of Corrections (DOC), local and regional jails, and medical facilities; VCU Community Memorial Hospital located in South Hill, Virginia and Medical College of Virginia/VCU Medical Center located in Richmond Virginia, as deemed necessary.
+The Transportation Department provides safe and secure transportation of offenders to and from the Brunswick, Dinwiddie, and Mecklenburg County courts, Federal courts, the Virginia Department of Corrections (DOC), local and regional jails, and medical facilities; VCU Community Memorial Hospital located in South Hill, Virginia and Medical College of Virginia/VCU Medical Center located in Richmond Virginia, and many other locations as deemed necessary.